chesun/chesun.github.io/teaching.md

 ### Instructor at University of California, Davis

-  - Principles of Microeconomics
+  - Principles of Microeconomics, Summer 2022 & Summer 2023

 ### Teaching Assistant at University of California, Davis
- - Principles of Microeconomics
+ - Principles of Microeconomics, Spring 2020
- - Money and Banking
+ - Money and Banking, Winter 2020
- - Economics of Labor Markets
+ - Economics of Labor Markets, Summer 2020
- - Economics of International Immigration
+ - Economics of International Immigration, Fall 2019

 ## Student Evaluations